 Slide it to the left, and it will darken the edges and exaggerate whatever lens vignetting was already there.
 This, for example, is what it looks like at -100 (unlike the sliders in the automatic profile correction tab, the amount slider here starts in the middle at 0 rather than 100).

 And here's what it looks like at the other extreme, at +100:

 As you can see, neither of those extremes solves the problem, but sliding it to the right and lightening the corners and edges is the direction we want to head.
 So I'll scale it back a bit so that the effect is less dramatic and more natural.
 What I'm trying to find is the sweet spot just before the corners starting getting lighter than the overall tone.
 In this case, I put it at about +29.

-In this case, sliding it to the far left spreads it out so that it’s more even.
-It’s not perfect–there’s still a dark area in the bottom right corner, for instance.
-But it’s a good improvement.
+In this case, sliding it to the far left spreads it out so that it's more evenly gradiated.
+It's not perfect--there's still a dark area in the bottom right corner, for instance.
+But it's a good improvement.